mkayeterry/usda-fdc-data/README.md

 - ### **Output Data**

-    The output data from the preprocessing pipeline is standardized and contains the following information:
+    The processed USDA data contains a total of 650,701 entries and 76 columns.
+The output data is standardized and contains the following information:

     #### **String Identifiers**
     - **`fdc_id`**: The unique identifier assigned to each food item within the USDA Food Data Central.